wovo/hwcpp/readme.md

 - never use int, long, etc.
 - chips (& other targets) must have a freq constant
 - check uno a/d conversion frequency
-- add a "blank the remainder of the line"
 - print other things (various ints), test
 - http://www.shieldlist.org/dfrobot/lcd
 - put all stream functionality in a class, using print(..), stream object is a shallow wrapper